 The Assyrians were the first to be associated with birthstones.
 Many years afterwards, Indians, the Babylonians, and the Jews also found something special about these stones.
 Maybe for its incredible powers, healing properties, or perhaps for the historical relevance, but it happened that at least one gemstone was associated with a particular month.

-As it was then, only people who could afford the price tag that comes with gemstones wore them.
+At that time only people who could afford the price tag that comes with gemstones could wear them.
 And in certain parts of the globe, and as also confirmed in some passages of the Bible, birthstones were only worn by priests.
 It was considered a precious stone that shouldn’t be accessed by just anybody.
 Birthstones were not easily accessible.
 They were not affordable.

 Despite the fact that the uniqueness and meaning of birthstones remained intact, a lot has changed.
 Take, for instance, the red color of the birthstone — which beforehand was categorized as one and the same — is now carefully sorted into the reddish-brown garnet birthstone of January and the Ruby birthstone of July.